Xephoxx/iptables_anti-scan/README.md

-# iptables_anti-scan
+# iptables_hardening
-This project is intended to avoid scanning on systems
+This project is intended to create iptables rules on various security themes eg avoid anti-scan, harden network configuration for certain services etc